0Komal01/decision-tree-data-science/README.md

 ### 🎓 Industry-Relevant Knowledge
 - Foundation for advanced algorithms like **Random Forest** and **Gradient Boosting**
 - Understanding **Explainable AI (XAI)** concepts
-- Preparation for academic projects, internships, and interviews

 ---